jaredhendrickson13/pfsense-api/docs/COMMON_CONTROL_PARAMETERS.md

   call to the applicable apply endpoint.
 This may not be applicable to all endpoints as some always apply changes immediately.

+!!!
+Tip
+    The [Swagger documentation](./SWAGGER_AND_OPENAPI.md#swagger-documentation) will indicate if an endpoint applies changes immediately or requires a separate apply call.
+If an endpoint applies changes immediately, this parameter will have no effect.

 ## placement

 - Type: Integer